Fostering research excellence

 Biodiversity conservation & restoration

-Earth system & universe sciences
+Earth, space & universe sciences

-Social science and social innovation
+Social sciences and social innovation

 Marine sciences & technologies